davejm/Facebook-Album-Downloader-Parallel/README.md

 The easiest way to get an oAuth key for use with the downloader is to log into facbook, click on the arrow next to your name in the top right and select 'manage apps'.
 Then click on the 'Tools' drop down and select Graph API Explorer.
 From the explorer click 'Get Access Token' and select the permission for facebook albums for yourself and your friends.
-Then copy this key into the oauthkey.txt file from the repo and run the program.
+Then copy this key into the oauthkey.txt file from the repo (or specificy by using -o option) and run the program.